 Disaster Risk Management and Humanitarian Action

-The Humanitarian Action and Disaster Risk Reduction theme will: include the perspectives of affected communities and local actors, including those already affected by crises; discuss the best practices, innovation and solutions that can be scaled up to effectively reduce risks and share information; discuss ways to scale up early warning systems and anticipatory action and investment in climate risk management and resilience building; and ensure engagement of climate, humanitarian, DRR (disaster risk reduction) and development actors/ communities to reduce silos and promote coherence and coordination.
+The Disaster Risk Management & Humanitarian Action theme includes the perspectives of affected communities and local actors, including those already affected by crises.
+Participants will discuss the best practices, innovation and solutions that can be scaled up to effectively reduce risks and share information, as well as explore ways to scale up early warning systems and anticipatory action and investment in climate risk management and resilience building.
+The Resilience Hub will ensure engagement of climate, humanitarian, DRR (disaster risk reduction) and development actors and communities to reduce silos and promote coherence and coordination.

 Food and Agriculture